From Top Down to Bottoms Up In Fibromyalgia

 - Pain Med.
 2013 May 20. doi: 10.1111/pme.12139.
 Excessive Peptidergic Sensory Innervation of Cutaneous Arteriole-Venule Shunts (AVS) in the Palmar Glabrous Skin of Fibromyalgia Patients: Implications for Widespread Deep Tissue Pain and Fatigue.
 Albrecht PJ, Hou Q, Argoff CE, Storey JR, Wymer JP, Rice FL.

 Our hands are more than just tools.
 It turns out that sensory and autonomic nervous system nerve fibers permeate the small blood vessels in our skin.
 When we get too hot these small ‘caliber’ blood vessels dilate, bringing blood to our surface to cool us.
 When we get too cold they help us retain heat by constricting and sending blood to our interior organs.

-These researchers biopsied small pieces of skin in the hands of people with fibromyalgia to see what was going on at this area of intense nervous system and cardiovascular activity.
-If the sympathetic nervous system was messed up it should definitely show up here…and it did.
+These researchers biopsied small pieces of skin in the hands of people with fibromyalgia to see what was going on in this area of intense nervous system and cardiovascular activity.
+If the sympathetic nervous system was messed up it should definitely show up there… and it did.

 Taken together, these data indicate that FM patients have a neurovascular pathology in the palms of the hands predominantly increasing the peptidergic sensory innervation of the AVS.

 Sensory nerves that relayed pain and other sensory signals and dilated the blood vessels abundance were highly abundant in the small shunts between the arteries and veins in the hands of the FM patients.

 Loaded with small capillaries, the hands of humans are not only important thermoregulatory’ devices but they’re also important reservoirs of blood.